kkevin821/hongxiong.github.io/_pages/Average Hazard with Survival Weight.md

 ![Flowchart](/images/AH_Flowchart_2.png)

-* We are interested in four metrics under different experimental scenarios: Group 0 Average Hazard (AH), Group 1 (AH), Difference in AH, and Difference in log(AH), which can also be interpreted as ratio of AH in log term.
+* We are interested in four metrics under different experimental scenarios: Group 0 AH, Group 1 AH, Difference in AH, and Difference in log(AH), which can also be interpreted as ratio of AH in log term.
-* We designed two event patterns: Whether exponential-based hazard model is correctly specified
+* We designed two event patterns: Whether exponential-based hazard model is correctly specified.
-* We designed two covariate patterns under each event pattern: Whether certain covariates are generated through normal distribution
+* We designed two covariate patterns under each event pattern: Whether certain covariates are generated through normal distribution.
-* We designed five settings under each event and covariate pattern: Whether outcome and treatment model are correctly specified
+* We designed five settings under each event and covariate pattern: Whether outcome and treatment model are correctly specified.

 # Research Contribution